More than 280 injured in Sri Lanka blasts that hit three churches and three hotels on Easter Sunday

 COLOMBO, Sri Lanka — A Sri Lanka hospital spokesman says six Easter Sunday blasts killed at least 30 people and wounded 283 others.

+National Hospital spokesman Dr. Samindi Samarakoon says the nearly 300 wounded have been admitted to the capital Colombo's main hospital.

-The near-simultaneous blasts hit three churches and three hotels frequented by tourists, a Sri Lanka security official said.
+The near-simultaneous blasts hit three churches and three hotels frequented by tourists, said a Sri Lanka security official who spoke on condition of anonymity because he was not authorized to speak to reporters.

+The official suspects at least two of the blasts were caused by suicide bombers.

 The first blast ripped through St. Anthony's Shrine in Colombo.